Toggle menu

 Please note this list is not exhaustive.

-The applicant can ask for a reassessment of their band after this period but would be responsible for providing evidence to support this.
+The applicant can ask for a re-assessment of their band after 6 months but would be responsible for providing evidence to support their current housing needs.

-To ensure that those with the highest level of housing need are given preference, we have considered the categories of people that must be given 'reasonable preference' by local authorities, as set out in s166a of the Housing Act 1996 and the Homelessness Act 2002.
-These are:
+To ensure applicants with the highest level of housing need are given preference, we have considered the categories of people that must be given 'reasonable preference' by local authorities, as set out in S166A of the Housing Act 1996 and the Homelessness Act 2002.

 • people who are statutorily homeless